spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 This means that dynamic composition of published artifacts can happen truly on-the-fly relative to other virtualization options.
 In only a few seconds we can pull a set of OCI-hosted component binaries that implement individual MCP [server features](https://modelcontextprotocol.io/docs/learn/server-concepts#core-server-features), compose them into a sandboxed MCP server, and start it up.
 We can also distribute fully composed server components on OCI registries in the same way.

 Existing MCP SDKs are fragmented across language ecosystems and generally require long-lived compute or external session backends to implement advanced bidirectional features over the network, if they are supported at all.
-By contrast, the component model opens the door to safely composing MCP features as component binaries against standard [WASI](https://wasi.dev/) interfaces that runtimes and platforms implement under the hood.
-This architecture allows for naturally progressive and dynamically configurable servers that expose advanced session-enabled features with portability across component runtimes and platforms.
+By contrast, the component model opens the door to safely composing MCP features as component binaries against standard [WASI](https://wasi.dev/) interfaces like [wasi:keyvalue](https://github.com/WebAssembly/wasi-keyvalue), which runtimes and platforms implement under the hood.
+This architecture allows for session-enabled features to be implemented portably without being tied to some particular implementation of the external session state bucket.

-But first we need a way to author MCP server features as WebAssembly components, and we need the tooling to compose these components into functional, spec-compliant servers that run on portably across WebAssembly runtimes.
+But first we need a way to author MCP server features as WebAssembly components, and we need the tooling to compose these components into functional, spec-compliant servers that run portably across WebAssembly runtimes.

 Simply using existing MCP server SDKs on WebAssembly is increasingly possible, but this approach treats runtime compatibility as an obstacle to overcome, with basic parity as the final goal.
 Instead we want to leverage the strengths of the component model itself as a paradigm to enable the patterns we just explored.